AmandaJ-Huang/PassionProject/docs/Daily-Progress-Log.md

 ### 2022-01-04
 * Need to fix routing > pages do not change to specified component
+    - Edit: Routing is now functioning properly.
+Next steps are to build out components
+* Deployed to Heroku, but need to configure both front and back end to run simultaneously - currently only backend runs (Whitelabel Error Page)

 ### 2022-01-03
 * Front-end in progress